langmi/spring-batch-tutorials/README.md

 The tutorials will provide you with step-by-step guides for using Spring Batch and some background informations for the concepts.
 If you are ready to get more, head over to my [Spring Batch Examples][spring-batch-examples], [Templates][spring-batch-templates] and [Maven Archetypes][spring-batch-archetypes] here at github too.

 If you want to see a new tutorial or spot an error, do not hesitate to [raise an issue][issue].
-For questions to the Spring Batch framework itself, i to ask at [Stackoverflow][stackoverflow] or the official [Spring Batch Forum][spring-batch-forum] (i'm active at both).
+For questions to the Spring Batch framework itself, i suggest to ask at [Stackoverflow][stackoverflow] or the official [Spring Batch Forum][spring-batch-forum] (i'm active at both).

 ## Tutorial Topics